quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

 Our next [interim meeting](https://github.com/quicwg/wg-materials/blob/master/interim-18-09/agenda.md) is at [NetApp in New York](https://github.com/quicwg/wg-materials/blob/master/interim-18-09/arrangements.md) on September 19 and 20 with two days of interop preceding.
-Registration is required.
+Registration is now closed.

 After that, we will be meeting at [IETF 103 in Bangkok](https://www.ietf.org/how/meetings/103/).